Governance

 Governance creates new risks:

-51% Attacks: If single entity holds >50% tokens, they control governance.
+51% Attacks: If a single entity holds more than 50% of tokens, they control governance.
 Aave and Uniswap have large token holders who could theoretically control governance.

 Apathy: Most token holders don't vote.
 Low participation means small organized groups can control outcomes.